mathisonian/awesome-visualization-research/README.md

 - [Finding a Clear Path: Structuring Strategiesm for Visualization Sequences](https://kosara.net/papers/2017/Hullman-EuroVis-2017.pdf) - Study of strategies for ordering visualizations in a narrative
 - [Narrative Visualization: Telling Stories with Data](http://vis.stanford.edu/files/2010-Narrative-InfoVis.pdf) - Heer's attempt in 2010 to describe a shift happening in the use of visualizations toward what he calls "narrative visualization"
 - [Visual Narrative Flow: Exploring Factors Shaping Data Visualization Story Reading Experiences](https://www.cs.utah.edu/~miriah/publications/narrative-flow.pdf) - Discussion of scrollers and steppers and whether readers prefer a "flow" experience over something more static
+- [Visualization Rhetoric: Framing Effects in Narrative Visualization](http://www.nickdiakopoulos.com/Documents/visRhetoric_final_preprint.pdf) - Breakdown of rhetorical techniques in the framing of visualizations

 ## Perception

 - [Assessing Effects of Task and Data Distribution on the Effectiveness of Visual Encodings](http://idl.cs.washington.edu/files/2018-TaskDataEffectiveness-EuroVis.pdf) - An attempt to refine studies of visual encoding by including the task performed by the viewer when measuring visualization performance
 - [Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods](http://info.slis.indiana.edu/~katy/S637-S11/cleveland84.pdf) - Classic Cleveland paper looks at the effectiveness of different graphical forms
 - [How do People Make Sense of Unfamiliar Visualizations?](https://pdfs.semanticscholar.org/9fcc/2e2314cdf713a3763c9288b1a8fff9b64873.pdf) - An attempt to model how how people make sense of information visualizations -- in particular unfamiliar visualization forms.
 - [Structure and strategy in encoding simplified graphs](https://pdfs.semanticscholar.org/14fa/c8a02c038ec88fa9a7139df5adc03831fe82.pdf) - a study of "cognitive reference frames" for visualization and how people remember graphs symmetrically, even when the data is asymmetric
 - [Useful Junk?
 The effects of visual embellishment on comprehension and memorability of charts](https://www.researchgate.net/publication/221517808_Useful_Junk_The_effects_of_visual_embellishment_on_comprehension_and_memorability_of_charts) - Charts with "embellishments" (sometimes called chart junk) perform better in memory recall weeks after viewing

 ## Research Methods

 - [Crowdsourcing Graphical Perception: Using Mechanical Turk to Assess Visualization Design](http://vis.stanford.edu/files/2010-MTurk-CHI.pdf) - Heer and Bostock paper using crowdsourced participants that validates its utility as a research tool.